onera/Maia/doc/maia_pytree/presets.rst

 In addition of reducing the amount of code to write, it also:

-- Hide the node structure details : if you want to create an *Unstructured* zone, just tell to new_Zone function: you don't need to know that this information should be stored in a ZoneType node of label ZoneType_t node under the zone;
+- hides the node structure details : if you want to create an *Unstructured* zone, just tell to new_Zone function: you don't need to know that this information should be stored in a ZoneType node of label ZoneType_t node under the zone;
-- Perform checks to prevent you to create non SIDS compliant nodes.
+- performs checks to prevent you to create non CGNS/SIDS-compliant nodes.

 Generalities